 San Francisco remains in upper echelons of Resonance’s top 10 best U.S. cities list in 2021.

 New York is back on top of Resonance’s annual list of the best cities, while Denver and Phoenix are new entries in the top 10.

 Many of the factors that make the biggest cities in the United States great places to visit—like good weather, world-class museums, and quality restaurants—also make them great cities to live in full time.
 Resonance, a consultancy group in real estate, tourism, and economic development, considered these factors as well as user-generated data from social media to create a comprehensive ranking of the best cities in the United States for both travelers and residents.

+To determine which cities would be considered for this list, Resonance looked at U.S. cities with populations of more than 500,000.
 Each city was ranked based on a combination of user-generated data from locals and visitors from TripAdvisor and Instagram, as well as core statistics, including median household income and crime rates.
 Those ranking metrics covered 23 areas grouped into six core categories: Place, People, Programming, Product, Prosperity, and Promotion.

 Product: The Product category is where the infrastructure of the city is considered, including its airport connectivity (the number of direct destinations served by the city’s airports), plus the number of attractions, museums, major league sports teams, and convention centers it has.
 University rankings within each of these cities were factored into this category, too.

 People: The People category takes into account the percentage of the city’s population with a bachelor’s degree or higher, as well as its diversity (or percentage of foreign-born residents).